hmscott4/AlertManagement/README.md

 # AlertManagement
-Manage SCOM Alerts

-Management Pack for Alert Workflow
+##Management Pack for Alert Workflow

 1. Includes owner assignment of alert based on Management Pack and custom rules (configurable).
 2. Includes configuration for handling alert storms